gitdxj/3DCV-Project/README.md

 ### A note on evaluation
 We have encountered an issue with calling ``model.eval()`` after loading the trained model.
 When doing this, the accuracy of the predictions is nearly 0.
-It seems that this is a known issue ([https://discuss.pytorch.org/t/performance-highly-degraded-when-eval-is-activated-in-the-test-phase/3323](https://discuss.pytorch.org/t/performance-highly-degraded-when-eval-is-activated-in-the-test-phase/3323)) and might have to do with BatchNorm layers.
-However, we did not have enough time to investigate this further, which is why in the demo notebook and in evaluate.py we did not call ``model.eval()``.
+It seems that this is a known issue (https://discuss.pytorch.org/t/performance-highly-degraded-when-eval-is-activated-in-the-test-phase/3323) investigate this further, which is why in the demo notebook and in evaluate.py we did not call ``model.eval()``.